gcp

 Parameters:

-• df (DataFrame) – The dataframe to upload to a Google BigQuery table.
+• df (DataFrame) – The pandas or polars dataframe to upload into a BigQuery table.

 Returns: